-Once a dependency override has been approved for an academic year, JJC may, on a case- by-case basis, waive the requirement for the student to submit another statement of situation and documentation for the next academic year.
-This option should be exercised for students if their second and third party documentation is unlikely to change in its validity for the student's situation and the student's current statement of situation does not indicate a change to his/her circumstances from the previous year.
+Once a dependency override has been approved for an academic year, JJC will waive the requirement for the student to submit another statement of situation and documentation for a subsequent academic year.
+This will be exercised for students if the student's current situation does not indicate a change to their circumstances from the previous year, and there is no conflicting information present.